logicalclocks/machine-learning-api/docs/integrations/sagemaker.md

 # AWS SageMaker Integration

-Connecting to the Model Registry from SageMaker requires setting up a Model Registry API key for SageMaker and installing **HSML** on SageMaker.
-This guide explains step by step how to connect to the Model Registry from SageMaker.
+Connecting to the Model Registry & Serving from SageMaker requires setting up a Model Registry & Serving API key for SageMaker and installing **HSML** on SageMaker.
+This guide explains step by step how to connect to the Model Registry & Serving from SageMaker.

 ## Generate an API key

 In Hopsworks, click on your *username* in the top-right corner and select *Settings* to open the user settings.
 Select *API keys*.
-Give the key a name and select the project, model_registry, scopes before creating the key.
+Give the key a name and select the *project*, *model_registry*, *dataset.create*, *dataset.view*, *dataset.delete*, *serving*, *kafka* scopes before creating the key.
 Copy the key into your clipboard for the next step.

 !!! success "Scopes"
     The API key should contain at least the following scopes: